 Art painted illegally on a wall is clearly protected by copyright.
 The artist may be subject to arrest on a variety of different charges, but if the art itself is an original pictorial or graphic work fixed in a tangible medium of expression it gains the protection of federal law.
 The originality requirement typically is easy to fulfill.
 And any work painted on a surface meets the fixation requirement.
 H & M’s claim that illegality voids a copyright was simply wrong.

 But that doesn’t totally resolve the dispute.
 I can understand why H & M elected to drop its claim because of the negative publicity.
 And the likelihood that it would have won on the merits was quite small.
 But it is worth taking a quick look at the odds.
-Incidental displays of artistic works, even in commercial advertisements, may well be allowed by the fair use doctrine—a rule allowing for the use of copyrighted works, among a variety of situations, when the use is incidental, inconsequential, and has no negative economic repercussions on the value of the artistic work.
-We expect that art work displayed in public spaces will be viewed, photographed, and, perhaps, seen in the background of videos.
-In this case the work of art appeared as the background throughout virtually all of a ten second segment of a twenty second ad used in H & M’s “New Routine” advertising campaign.
-Revok’s work is distinctly and prominently used.
+Incidental displays of artistic works, even in commercial advertisements, may well be allowed by two doctrines–de minimus use and the fair use doctrine.
+The former simply notes that minor or incidental use of a work will not be infringing.
+Put simply, something worth noting has to happen to violate the law.
+Fair use, at least in this setting, works quite similarly.
+It concludes that an otherwise infringing use will be legitimate when the use is incidental, inconsequential, and has no negative economic repercussions on the value of the artistic work.
+We expect, for example, that art work displayed in public spaces will be viewed, photographed, and, perhaps, seen in the background of videos, in inconsequential ways.
+But in this case the work of art appeared as the background throughout virtually all of a ten second segment of a twenty second ad used in H & M’s “New Routine” advertising campaign.
+Revok’s work was distinctly and prominently used.
 Since the purpose is commercial and Revok is an internationally known street artist, it is difficult for H & M to claim fair use.
 Their use was not merely incidental or inconsequential; and advertisers routinely pay artists for use of their works in advertisements like that created for H&M. This probably is a setting where, in the absence of their claim of “vandalism,” H&M would have paid for use of the pictorial work.

 .
 Alan Feuer, Brooklyn Lawsuit Asks if Illegal Graffiti Is Protected by Copyright Law, The New York Times (March 15, 2018), https://www.nytimes.com/2018/03/15/nyregion/brooklyn-graffiti-hm-lawsuit.html.